 Google Code for Remarketing Tag - Bloom

-Shortly after completing registration, you will receive an email through your McGill account notifying you that your e-bill is ready for review.
+Shortly after completing registration, you will receive an email through your McGill account notifying you that your electronic bill is ready for review.
 You are responsible for paying your fees on time.

 Failing to check your McGill email regularly is not grounds for a reversal of interest charges and/or late payment fees.

-To view your e-bill, log in to Minerva and follow the links: Student Menu > Student Accounts.
+To view your electronic bill, log in to Minerva and select: STUDENT MEN -> STUDENT ACCOUNTS.
 Please verify that the amounts owing are correct.

 If you are a Quebec resident and have not yet supplied proof of residency, you have until the end of the current session to do so and have your fees adjusted.
 You will still be responsible for any interest charges accumulated, as well as any course change or drop fees.